helmutbuhler/jetson_nano_image_milana/readme.md

  -  Working SPI ports.
 Due to a bug in the official image, the SPI ports cannot be used because the GPIO driver accesses them.
 (There are no working workarounds that don't involve flashing the Jetson Nano from a Linux machine).
  - More robust I2C ports.
 The official release can lock the kernel randomly for up for 10 seconds when using I2C.

 All of these changes required me to build a custom Linux kernel and rebuild the ISO files.
 To save you the hassle I publish the modified ISO here.
-This ISO is also used in the Milana robot (todo link) project, but the issues it fixes are completely independent of it and you can use it for anything you like.
+This ISO is also used in the [Milana robot](https://github.com/helmutbuhler/milana_robot) project, but the issues it fixes are completely independent of it and you can use it for anything you like.

 ## Links to the ISOs
 Here you can download the ISOs.
 See [here](build.md) if you want to build the ISO yourself.